-The company has completed a detailed forecast and a stress test to assess the impact of COVID-19 on the company's liquidity and ability to continue as a going concern.
+The company has completed a detailed forecast and a stress test to assess the matters noted above on the company's liquidity and ability to continue as a going concern.
 A reverse stress test is not considered appropriate as the company's activities and demand is holding up.

 Based on the above, the directors are confident that the actions and strategies in place result in the company being able to mitigate business threats as they arise.
-The directors consider that unknowns with regards COVID-19 do not at present represent material uncertainty to the company's ability to continue as a going concern.
+The directors consider that unknowns with regards COVID-19 and the cost-of-living crisis do not at present represent material uncertainty to the company's ability to continue as a going concern.

-Directors' Report (continued) For the Year Ended 31 March 2021
+Directors' Report (continued) For the Year Ended 31 March 2022